-So how do we prepare startup founders for getting the most out of this crazy rush of meetings?
+So how do we prepare startup founders for getting the most out of this crazy rush of ideas and perspectives?
 Simple: we give them tools, and training on how to use them.
 Pro tip: start with David Cohen’s Mentorship Manifesto.

 The First Best Tool: Positioning

-The thing we focus on first with our startups is “Product Positioning,” which we’ve also written about extensively on the blog.
+“Product positioning,” which we’ve also written about extensively on the blog, is really as much art as science.
 In short, it’s the art of framing your work in a context that others will immediately understand, accept, and sympathize with.
 A position statement details the target customer, what their problem is, how you solve their problem, what their alternatives are (your competition), and how you’re different.

 We strongly believe that starting mentorship sessions with a positioning statement is key to getting the maximum possible value out of mentors.
 It sets the ground rules for a conversation at the outset: helping a mentor to understand what your basic assumptions are about the world and what you’re doing, and letting them know what you’re working on, and what you know about the business you’re in.